selwynpolit/d9book/book/plugins.md

 #### Base class & Required methods

-Widgets extend `WidgetBase` and need the `formElement()` method to define the form element that will be used to edit the field.
+Widgets should extend `WidgetBase` and need the `formElement()` method to define the form element that will be used to edit the field.
 Here is the code from the `RealnameWidget.php` file:

 ```php
 final class RealnameWidget extends WidgetBase {